Configuring Log Alarm Rules

 - After the import is successful, view the alarm rule details in the rule list.

-- Click Modify.
-The Edit Alarm Rules page is displayed.
+- Click Batch Create/Edit.
+The Create or Edit Alarm Rules page is displayed.

-- Under Basic Settings, enter the number of alarm rules and click Add.
+- Under Rule List, enter the number of alarm rules and click Add.

-A maximum of 200 rules can be created.
-By default, there is one alarm rule in the rule list.
-Therefore, you can add up to 199 more rules.
+- A maximum of 200 alarm rules can be added, including the one already exists under Rule List by default.
+Therefore, you can add up to 199 more.

-- In the Rule List area, set alarm rules by referring to Creating a Keyword Alarm Rule and Creating a SQL Alarm Rule, and click Submit.
+- Under Configuration Items, set the alarm rules by referring to Configuring a Keyword Alarm Rule and Configuring a SQL Alarm Rule.

 - After setting an alarm rule, you can click Apply to Other Rules to copy its settings to other alarm rules.